dpnm-ni/ni-mano/ni_mon_client_api/docs/DefaultApi.md

 id = 'id_example' # str | The id of the vnfflavor

 try:
-    # get detailed information of a vnfflavor
+    # get detailed information of a vnfflavor.
+Only available to VM (container do not have flavor)
     api_response = api_instance.get_vnf_flavor(id)
     pprint(api_response)
 except ApiException as e: